Where Kids Use Tech Dictates How They Use Tech

 3. Bedrooms and (4.)
 Bathrooms

-During 10 years of junior high ministry, I spoke with quite a few kids who struggled with various digital issues.
+During my 10 years of junior high ministry, I spoke with quite a few kids who struggled with various digital issues.
 Whether it was cyberbullying, sexting, pornography, or just staying up all night staring at a screen, all of these issues occurred most frequently in their bedrooms.
 It’s a kid’s domain.
 Their safe haven.
 Their kingdom.
 It’s the one place where your kid might be able to get away and just be alone with their thoughts…and that’s the problem.

 All alone.

 The temptations often lurk heavier at night.
-There’s just something about the night time that brings out personal demons for most of us, young or old.
+There’s just something about the nighttime that brings out personal demons for most of us, young or old.

 The Solution?
 Have rules for when and where technology is used.
 Oh, and if your son or daughter can’t have technology in their bedroom or can’t use their phone as an alarm clock, then you can’t either.
 We want you to lead by example in following the same digital rules you set for the household.
-They pay attention to how you use tech, following your own rules goes a long way, trust us!
+They pay attention to how you use tech, and following your own rules goes a long way, trust us!

 5. Sleepovers